auto dealer in black and red logo

 4 min to read

-BLACK BOOK – Wholesale Prices, Week Ending September 4th
+Wholesale Prices, Week Ending May 29th

 Car Segments

-Truck / SUV Segments
+Truck Segments

 Weekly Wholesale Index

-Calendar year 2020 ended with used wholesale prices at elevated levels.
-With economic patterns (including the automotive market) driven by the pandemic, normal seasonal patterns (e.g., 2019 calendar year) in the wholesale market were not observed for most of the year.
+2020 ended with used wholesale prices at elevated levels.
+With economic patterns (including the automotive market) driven by the pandemic, normal seasonal patterns (e.g. 2019 calendar year) in the wholesale market were not observed for most of the year.
 We saw a similar picture in 2009, at the end of the Great Recession.
-Calendar year 2021 has not had typical seasonality patterns as the market has had rapid increases in wholesale values for the majority of the year.
-After reaching record heights at the end of June, wholesale prices began to decline at a rate higher than the typical seasonal decline.
-As we move into the Fall season, wholesale prices are beginning to show positive movement once again.
+It is now clear that 2021 will also not have typical seasonality patterns as the market is going through a rapid increase in wholesale values.
+The spring market arrived about 7 weeks earlier and with much stronger price increases compared to a typical pre-COVID year.
+The graph below looks at trends in wholesale prices of 2-6-year old vehicles, indexed to the first week of the year.
+Currently, wholesale prices are around 31% higher compared to the beginning of the year (adjusted for the mix).

 Retail (Used and New) Insights